bitgineer/bitgineer/README.md

 I bring the technical expertise and business acumen to deliver results that matter.

 **Let's connect and discuss how automation can transform your operations!**

+---

+*This portfolio showcases real projects that have driven significant business impact through innovative automation solutions.
+All code examples and architectures are based on production systems with proven ROI.*